 North Pole Expansion Power Plant

 Established in 2006, this is one of our newer generation facilities.
 It runs on naphtha (a cleaner burning fuel) and can generate up to 60 MW of electricity.
 This power plant is located next to our older North Pole power plant, which came online in 1976.

-- We offer an online tour of this power plant.
+- In lieu of a site-tour, we offer an online tour of this power plant.

-- An in-person tour takes about one hour, and visitors are responsible for their own transportation to the power plant.
-If coordinating a tour for a school group, please keep in mind that students must be 4th grade level or above.
+- Should a site-tour be scheduled, it would take about one hour, and visitors are responsible for their own transportation to the power plant.
+If coordinating a tour for a school group, please keep in mind that we ask that the students be at least 15 years old.

 BESS - Battery Energy Storage System

 GVEA brought the BESS online in 2003.
 It can provide 27 MW of power for 15 minutes.
 This gives us enough time to start up local generation when there are problems with the Intertie or power plants in Anchorage or Fairbanks.
 The BESS is housed in a local Fairbanks warehouse.

 - In lieu of a site tour, we offer a short video about the BESS or read more about it.

 - Should a site-tour be scheduled, the tour would take about one hour.
 You’ll get to see the batteries up close, learn about how they work and what they do behind the scenes for our cooperative.
 Due to the more complex subject matter, this tour is not recommended for children.